Behavioral Health Services for Children, Youth, and Families

 Happy family with daughter on shoulders

-County of San Diego (County) Behavioral Health Services offers various programs to support children, youth, and families who may benefit from mental health or substance use treatment.
+County of San Diego (County) Behavioral Health Services offers many programs that help children, youth, and families with mental health or substance use needs.

-The County programs are managed by numerous community-based organizations and focus on serving children and youth up to age 21 who are Medi-Cal members or who have no medical insurance.
+These programs are run by local organizations and focus on serving children and youth up to age 21 who have Medi-Cal or no health insurance.

 Programs

-Click the button below to view the complete printable directory for all behavioral health services for children and youth.
-It is designed for families who need assistance finding mental health and substance use services for children, youth, as well as pregnant and parenting women.
+Click the button below to view the complete printable directory of all behavioral health services for children, youth, and pregnant and parenting women.

-You can also explore the pages below to find youth services within the following service categories:
+Explore the webpages listed below to find additional youth services within the following service categories:

 School-Based Services for Children and Youth

-For school-related information, visit our School-Based Services webpage.
+For information about services at schools, visit our School-Based Services webpage.

 Specialized Resources